radareorg/radare.org/gsoc/2019/ideas.md

 - thestr4ng3r

 ### Assess requirements for evaluations
-- 1st term: The native debugger works correctly for most binaries on at least Linux and OS X.
+- 1st term: The native debugger works correctly for most binaries on at least Linux and macOS.
 - 2nd term: The native debugger is now stable for all platforms.
 - 3rd term: Native debugging is fully functional on all three major OSes, as well as remote debugging, and the interface is easy to use and understand.